learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 """
 ```

-Now, implement the strategy to dropp rows with missing values using code.
+Now, implement the strategy to drop rows with missing values using code.
 (You can also check the solution branch for the answer to the question above if you're really not sure.)

 ```python